myhyazid/Students-Database/README.md

 <br>
 <h2>How to Install</h2>
 <br>
-First transfer file from php folder to your webserver using FTP.(easier)
+First extract file to desktop and then transfer file from php folder to your webserver using FTP.(easier)
 <br>
 Second once you have transfer all of this files logon to this students-database location(e.g : http://(yourprefferedname).mydomain.com/ or http://mydomain.com/(yourprefferedname)